Jimmy-Z/Linkle/README.md

 * 0.1.6 I think I finally got "nothing happens when clicked" fixed properly.
 * 0.1.7 more verbose via notification and cookie handling fix again.
-* 0.1.8 a button in options page to revoke permissions, and a fix for cookie handling breakage caused by notification introduced in 0.1.7
+* 0.1.8 a button in options page to revoke permissions, and a fix for cookie handling breakage caused by notification introduced in 0.1.7.
+* 0.1.9 handles sync properly.

 Thanks
 ---